How to work with Regolith 2’s defaults #

 Finally, restart i3 or log out and back in.

-How to replace Regolith’s defaults wholesale #
+How to replace Regolith’s defaults completely

 If you don’t want to keep any of Regolith’s defaults (for example, you’re an